Teddy34/gatsby-blog/blog/redux_colocation/index.md

 ### Conclusion

 The combinaison of our automatic base selector forwarding and composition to produce derived selector is really powerful for complex state management.
 We went from a couple of state slices to a respectable number without headaches.
 It's still quite easy today to reshape our state tree by dividing or merging slices together.
-The performance of state updates and consommations is still excellent.
+The performance of state updates and consommations is excellent.